Sahar Nasr

-Sahar Nasr (سحر نصر, born in 1964) is an Egyptian politician who served as the Minister of Investment and International Cooperation of the Arab Republic of Egypt (2015–2019).
+Sahar Nasr (سحر نصر, born in 1964) is an Egyptian politician who served as the Minister of Investment and International Cooperation (2015–2019).

 Education and career

 Born in 1964, Nasr graduated from the American University in 1985 with a degree in economics and mathematics, and in 1990 received a master's degree.
 In 1993–1995, she worked in the American Chamber of Commerce of Egypt.
 In 1995–1996, she worked as a consultant on the Arthur Andersen audit company privatization project.
 She obtained her PhD at the Faculty of Economics and Political Science, Cairo University in November 2002, to become a professor at the American University since then.
 In the years 2002–2011, she worked as Associate Professor, Department of Economics, American and British University in Egypt.
 In 1996–2014, she became a leading expert, chief economist, coordinator, regional director of the World Bank Fund.